WebMaster-0707/WebMaster-0707/README.md

-### Hi👋🏽, I'm Senior Web & Blockchain Developer
+### Hi👋🏽, I'm Senior Web & AI Developer

 <div align="center">
   <img src="./MishManners20animated.gif" width="100%" height="100%"/>
 </div>

-**Hi, I'm a Senior Web and Blockchain Developer.
-I have got 7+ years of experience as a web and blockchain developer so I am so confident about my skills.
-I've developed dozens of websites using React.js, Redux, web3.js, Vue.js, Express, Node.js, Laravel and etc. Also I have rich experience with Blockchain, Ethereum, Yield Farming, Smart Contract, DEFI and NFT marketplace.
+**Hi, I'm a Senior Web and AI Developer.
+I have got 7+ years of experience as a web and AI developer so I am so confident about my skills.
+I've developed dozens of websites using React.js, Redux, Vue.js, Express, Node.js, Laravel and etc. Also I have rich experience with Machine Learning, Artificial Intellegence, Large language Model and Natural Language Processing.
+Recently, OpenAI and ChatGPT are good tech and I am good at GPT-3, GPT-4 and DALL-E model.
 I have developed many successful sites so far with mentioned skills.
 *Developing is my passion and I love being able to tackle new projects and technologies and work with one client as long as possible.

 Here are some ideas to get you started: